RTEMS/rtems-docs/eng/req/items.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The value shall be a string.
 It shall be an internal static library identifier.
-They are used to link programs referenced by this item, e.g. ``z`` for ``libz.a``.
-They are placed after the use items of the build item context.
+The library is used to link programs referenced by this item, e.g. ``z`` for ``libz.a``.
+The library is placed after the use items of the build item context.

 This type is used by the following types: